 Skaaplaas was at one time part of Vereeniging estate, a Sammy Marks company.
 He had his finger in many pies, here he tried farming with sheep.
 See my comments about him on my website about the Sammy Marks museum.
 Skaapplaas was actually only a small part of the farmland belonging to Vereeniging Estate.
-Sammy Marks had acquired land on both sides of the Vaal river at and near Vereeniging, xuz ha on the north and qwer ha on the south side.
+Sammy Marks had acquired land on both sides of the Vaal river at and near Vereeniging, north and south.
 I presume that was originally to secure mineral rights for coal.
 But this would be something in the future, in the mean time followowing his philosophy that money must make money he developed these farms into successfull businesses.
 Here at Schaapplaas it was sheep and horses.

 Demarcation stones, like the one shown in the picture, can still be found all over the area.
 The stone has a clear VE engraved, meaning Vereeniging Estate